luck-7/Digital-Course-Registration-Portal/README.md

 - **Context API**: For state management
 - **Fetch API**: For making HTTP requests to the backend

-### User Interface Design

-- **Responsive Layout**: The application is fully responsive and works on desktop, tablet, and mobile devices
-- **Intuitive Navigation**: Clear navigation structure with a consistent navbar and sidebar
-- **Card-Based Design**: Course information is presented in easy-to-scan cards
-- **Form Validation**: Interactive form validation with clear error messages
-- **Toast Notifications**: Non-intrusive notifications for user actions
-- **Modal Dialogs**: Clean modal dialogs for login, registration, and form inputs

 ## Database Schema

 The application uses a PostgreSQL database with the following main entities: